Polirecyliente/SGConocimiento/Math/Algebra_basics__Prealgebra__OpenStax/Ch02_Algebra_language.md

 (Números al cubo)
 **Cubed numbers**: when a number is raised to the power of 3, it is said that the result is a cubed number, e.g. 5 to the power of 3 is 125, or 5 cubed is 125 (5 al cubo es 125).

-## Evaluation and simplification of expressions
+## Evaluation and simplification of expressions (Evaluación y simplificación de expresiones)
 [Ch02_S02](../../../Libros/Mathematics/Algebra_basics__Prealgebra__OpenStax.pdf#page=129)

 (Evaluar una expresión)